 4. Piña Colada

 High in both alcohol and natural sugar, Piña Coladas are the perfect summer drink if you’re looking to waste away your evening on the beach (or your porch, patio, fire escape, really, wherever).
-“This easy, refreshing slushie is perfect for long, lazy summer afternoons,” BBC Good Food writes.
+“This easy, refreshing slushie is perfect for long, lazy summer afternoons,” writes BBC Good Food.

 Piña Coladas are also well-loved for hitting the perfect sweet spot.
 “With its winning combination of coconut, pineapple juice, and rum, this piña colada recipe is creamy, just sweet enough, and utterly refreshing.
 Blend a batch at home and pretend you’re on a beach somewhere,” notes Epicurious.